Design & DIY

 Whether it’s dealing with a fridge on the fritz or an obsolete oven, cottagers are a resourceful bunch—quick to crack open a toolbox and poke around with a screwdriver.
 DIY repairs are a core component of cottage culture.
 But with advancements in software, repairing a broken appliance has become more complicated.
 Newer appliances can’t always be fixed by the turn of a screw.
 Smart fridges, laptops, phones, and even cars, now require a diagnostic analysis to pinpoint the problem.
 Often, it’s easier to throw the product away and buy a new one.

 That’s why the Quebec government is stepping in.
-On June 1, the province introduced Bill 29, a prospective piece of legislation that would make it easier and more affordable for consumers within Quebec to repair their everyday items.
+On October 3, the province passed Bill 29, a piece of legislation that aims to make it easier and more affordable for consumers within Quebec to repair their everyday items.
 The bill is part of the right-to-repair movement, a growing reaction to manufacturers making their products harder for individuals to fix.

 “So many of the products we have now have software built into them,” says Natasha Tusikov, a criminology professor at York University.
 “Smart vehicles, fridges, video game consoles, or cell phones are pretty much all software.
 What this means for manufacturers is they have more control over the goods.
 They decide not only how their coffee maker functions, but they can control the parts that people can use.”